Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card in the middle of the circle represents the core or central issue of the situation.
+Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
 Strength, when reversed: Weakness in the face of obstacles and adversity.
 Tremendous power released at the wrong moment.
 Inability to defend oneself.
 Confusion, and lack of preparedness.
 Illness, hardship, distress and the failing of physical force.
 Dominant behavior, abusiveness and a possible loss of reputation.